py5coding/py5book/content/install.md

 ### Detailed Steps

-If the [Simple Steps](#simple-steps) don't work for you or you want more detailed information, the below steps will provide you with the necessary information to (hopefully) work through any difficulties.
+If the [Simple Steps](#simple-steps) don't work for you or you want more detailed information, the below steps will provide you with the necessary information to work through any difficulties.

 #### Create Anaconda Environment